-Type of Ensemble: Wind Symphony is a symphonic wind ensemble for students at the advanced/intermediate-advanced level of music making.
-The ensemble is comprised of Flute/Piccolo, Oboe/English Horn, Clarinets, Bass Clarinet, Bassoon, Saxophones (alto, tenor, baritone), Horns, Trumpets, Trombones, Euphonium, Tuba, and Percussion.
+Type of Ensemble: Wind Symphony is a symphonic wind ensemble for students at the advanced level of music-making.
+A limited number of intermediate level players may also be accepted pending availability and the young musician’s anticipated trajectory.
+The ensemble includes Flute/Piccolo, Oboe/English Horn, Clarinet, Bass Clarinet, Bassoon, Saxophones (alto, tenor, baritone), French horn, Trumpet, Trombone, Euphonium, Tuba, Percussion, Keyboard, and Harp)

 Typical Wind Symphony Students: Wind Symphony students are generally from the greater Pittsburgh metropolitan area and from as far as West Virginia and Ohio.
-All ages up to freshman year in college will be considered for this ensemble.
+Members are typically between 13-19 years old, but all ages up to freshman year in college will be considered for this ensemble.

-Auditions: WS has auditions every May/June for entry to the next season.
-See New Member Auditions for more information on how to join WS and for current openings (if any).
+Auditions: Wind Symphony has auditions every May/June for entry to the next season.
+See New Member Auditions for more information on joining WS and current openings (if any).

 - Frank Ticheli – Vesuvius

 - Gustav Holst – First Suite in E-flat

 - Financial aid and scholarship assistance are always available, and it is easier than ever to ask for what you need.
 Families should not be discouraged from applying to TRYPO due to financial limitations.
 Visit our Tuition Assistance page for more information about scholarships.

 - Family Discounts: TRYPO offers a family discount for households with a child or children registered in more than one Sept-May TRYPO program.
 The first enrolled program will be charged at full price, but all subsequent programs qualify for $50 off per semester ($100/year).